Skip to main content

 Civil Service Strong, a Democracy Forward project, arguing the request violates both HIPAA's minimum necessary standard and the Privacy Act of 1974's requirement that agencies maintain only information "relevant or necessary" to a stated purpose.
 Their analysis found OPM provided no assurance it won't share collected health data with other agencies.
 Separately, a federal court allowed a Privacy Act lawsuit against DOGE and OPM to advance to discovery in early 2026, over DOGE personnel's access to OPM systems.

-KFF Health News , drawing public attention to a Federal Register notice that had been sitting unread for four months.
-No members of Congress had publicly commented on the request as of that date.
-The House Oversight Committee, chaired by Rep. James Comer (R-KY), and the Senate Homeland Security and Governmental Affairs Committee both have jurisdiction over OPM and could demand answers about the agency's legal authority and data security plans.
+KFF Health News , reporting on a Federal Register notice that had been publicly available for four months without congressional comment.
+The House Oversight Committee, chaired by Rep. James Comer (R-KY), and the Senate Homeland Security and Governmental Affairs Committee both have jurisdiction over OPM and the authority to demand answers about the agency's legal justification and data security plans.
+Neither committee had scheduled a hearing on the notice as of April 8.

 Kupor's agency hasn't published a final rule since the comment period closed February 10, 2026.
 It hasn't withdrawn the notice either.
 That leaves 65 insurance companies waiting to find out whether they'll be legally required to hand over millions of Americans' unredacted medical histories to the same agency that lost 22 million personnel files to hackers a decade ago.